adrobson/azure-search-knowledge-mining/workshops/Module 3.md

 1) Right click on CustomEntityLookup in the Solution Explorer and choose "Set as StartUp Project"
 2) Press F5 - NOTE: You may need to allow the function to run
 3) Once the function is running it should supply you with the URL to use for POST calls.
-Copy this URL.
+Copy this URL - http://localhost:7071/api/custom-entity-lookup.

 ![](images/azurefunction.png)